mr5z/PropertyValidator/README.md

     public string?
 EmailAddress { get; set; }
     public Address PhysicalAddress { get; set; } = new Address();

+    // Important!
+    // You must register an "Errors" property in your ViewModel since it will be used later on XAML.
+    // This would contain all the active errors messages after each invocation of ValidationService#Validate() public IDictionary<string, string?> Errors => validationService.GetErrors();

+    // Important!
+    // The ViewModel must implement INotifiableModel and must contain the code to manually raise
+    // the "PropertyChanged" event for "Errors" property. public void NotifyPropertyChanged() => RaisePropertyChanged(nameof(Errors));

     // You must do this only once in the initialization part of your class model. public void Initialize(INavigationParameters parameters)
     {